TLDR My new Pandas book, Effective Pandas, is released ebook here, physical book to follow soon.

 You Wrote Another Pandas Book?

-Yes, I wrote my third (or fourth if you count Machine Learning Pocket Reference) Pandas book.
-Back in 2016, I released Learning the Pandas Library, and in 2020 I did the second edition of the Pandas Cookbook.
+Yes, I wrote my third (or fourth, if you count Machine Learning Pocket Reference) Pandas book.
+In 2016, I released Learning the Pandas Library, and in 2020 I released the second edition of the Pandas Cookbook.
 Why would I do that?

 I think my books fill a need.
 Often that need is to write the book I would have wanted when I was learning said technology.
 Learning the Pandas Library is almost six years old and one of the first books on the subject.
-While not outdated, I have taught and used Pandas extensively since and have some pretty strong opinions on it.
-Effective Pandas is technically the second edition of this book, but it is more like the third edition.
+While not outdated, I have taught and used Pandas extensively since then, and have developed strong opinions on the correct way to use it.

 About two years ago, I had most of the book updated for a second edition.
 It had new information, cleaned up some areas I wasn't happy with, and added assignments.
 That book sat in Git and never saw the light of day.
 Early this year, I planned on releasing it.
 Instead of releasing it, I re-wrote it.
 And created over 100 images.
 (Writing software to generate and layout many of them.)

 The result is an highly-opinionated book that teaches best practices for working with columns, manipulating tables, summarization through grouping, pivoting, and cross-tabulation, plotting, and focusing on writing clean code that your future self (and colleagues) will appreciate and understand.

 I was asked a few questions in the process and thought I would answer them here.

 I named the book Effective Pandas because a lot of material out there (on a certain blogging platform particularly) claims to teach Pandas.
 However, much of the material is not effective.
 It is confusing, bad advice, or often just plain wrong.